Xilinx/Vitis-Tutorials/Developer_Contributed/01-Versal_Custom_Thin_Platform_Extensible_System/README.md

 ## Testing
 ### Running on a VCK190
-  1. Prerequisite: Build was executed with `export TARGET := hw` and for your correct VCK190 version (pre-production or es1)
+  1. Prerequisite: Build was executed with `export TARGET := hw`
   2. Copy over the `[project-root]/package_output_hw/sd_card/*` to an SD-card or put the `[project-root]/package_output_hw/sd_card.img` on an SD-card.
   3. Put the SD-card in the VCK190 Versal SD-card slot (VCK190 top SD-card slot closest to the bracket).
   4. Connect the included USB-cable between the VCK190 (Middle bottom of the bracket) and a computer: